Game of Life - Animation in Excel

 - Count Neighbors: For each cell, SUM the eight surrounding cells to find how many neighbors are alive.

-- Apply the 4 Rules:
+- Apply the 4 Rules to Calculate the Next Generation:

 - A dead cell with exactly 3 neighbors becomes alive (reproduction)